here-wallet/here-website/articles/Hot_Protocol.md

 HOT will be staked by validators as collateral for their participation in transaction signing, also users and projects will burn HOT when making transactions on wallets on top of the HOT Protocol.
-This economy will make the HOT network sustainable and independent.
+This economy will make the HOT Protocol sustainable and independent.

 HOT Wallet is a wallet created on top of HOT Protocol.
 Unlike regular wallets,